SuperNova-Repo/CS3_Extensions/README.md

-# CS3-extensions
+# SuperNova's CS3-Extensions

-## SyncProvider
-for Cross-Device sync

-## MovieProvider
-for testings

-## XtreamIPTVProvider
-for Xtream testings
+## A fork of "Vietnamese Extension" [Cross-Device Syncing]

+It's a fork of anhdaden's "Vietnamese Extension" for "SyncProvider" [Cross-Device Syncing] only!